syncfusion-content/wpf-docs/wpf/ReportDesigner/Draw-Chart-Report-Item.md

 	![](Draw-Chart-Report-Item_images/Draw-Chart-Report-Item_img17.png)

-22. Click Ok to update the values for Category Axis title.
+22. Click OK to update the values for Category Axis title.

 23. To delete the chart,Right click and select delete.